 - Complete, you cannot present a document with cuts or missing margins, logos, or letterhead.

 Some documents have additional specifications that you need to be aware of.

 - Passports must be valid for at least 3 months after you return home.
 For example, if your program ends on June 30th, your passport should be valid until September 30th.
 The laminated picture cannot have any peeling or damage.
 You cannot have reported it lost or stolen — even if it was found.

 - Your professional photo will need to be a headshot and have you smiling.
 If you’re applying for a culinary position, you need to be wearing your chef’s uniform in the photo.

 - Work certificates, reference letters, and training certificates will need to be on company letterhead.

 Before you can secure a J-1 Visa, you will have to provide proof of your identity.

-- Your complete address — we provide our applicants with a form to fill in for this information (Click to Download Address Form .docx File for DS Kit) It is very important that this address is 100% correct.
+- Your complete address — we provide our applicants with a form to fill in with this information as it is very important that this address is 100% correct.